-A Louisiana task force formed to review student transportation and passenger safety submitted its final report last month in response to legislative attempts to pass a new school bus seat belts law.
+A Louisiana task force that was formed to review student transportation and passenger safety, submitted its final report last month in response to legislative attempts to pass a new school bus seat belts law.

 The Task Force on Student Transportation and School Bus Passenger Safety was called together by Louisiana officials in response to a bill introduced in 2016 that called for all new school buses to be equipped with “occupant restraints,” but offered no funding from the state.

 SB 204 failed to pass committee, but it would have required safety restraints—though, not seat belts, specifically—on new school buses.
 It was authored by state Sen. Troy Carter from New Orleans.
-However, the state senate passed a resolution to establish thee task force to study school bus seat belts and make a recommendation on the path forward.
+However, the state Senate passed a resolution to establish the task force to study school bus seat belts and make a recommendation on the path forward.

 The task force’s final report concluded among its recommendations that seat belts should not be mandated for school buses in Louisiana.
 The report also recommended that if the state Legislature does pass a law that requires occupant restraints, funding for installation and training needs to be appropriated.